PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Index.md

 loaded by the web server.
 Check out the [Script reference](Script.md) page for more details.
 You can also use the [Calculator](Calculator.md) to play around with script.

+You can also host dynamic CSS (`CSSX`) files, containing script embedded between sun characters `¤`.
+Such script will execute on the server, and the results inserted in the CSS before being returned seamlessly to the browser.
+This allows you to adapt the layout of the page based on user context, and allows for use the consistent use of themes across applications.

 When the **IoT Gateway** runs, it loads all dynamic link modules (with file extension `.dll`) automatically.
 All extensions and executable modules defined in these modules will be found and started automatically.